-Babywearing is hot.
-Just in general.
-But how do you combat extreme heat when you have literally tied a little space heater to your chest?
+Babywearing is hot in general, but how do you combat extreme heat when you have literally tied a little space heater to your chest?
 In Chicago we see highs in the 90s to low 100s, and humidity levels that make the rainforest seem like a desert.
-Combine that with a sweaty, needy hotbox and… wait, where are you going?
+Combine that with a sweaty, needy, hotbox and… Wait!
+Where are you going?

-- Asian baby carriers, such as mei tais, tend to remain nicely cool in the summer.
-The exception being where they are made out of a heavy fabric or cover most of the body (as in a traditional, wide blanket podaegi).
-You can often work around a heavier fabric by using ice packs and remaining in the shade.
+- Asian inspired baby carriers, such as meh dais and onbuhimos, tend to remain nicely cool in the summer.
+The exception being where they are made out of a heavy fabric or cover most of the body (as in a traditional wide blanket podaegi).

-- Woven wraps – depending on the weave and fabric, wovens can either be the coolest choice or make you feel as if you are descending to the depths of hell.
+- Woven wraps – depending on the weave and fiber content, woven wraps can be a cool choice but also can be extremely suffocating.
 If you have a warmer wrap, try one layer carries and use shorter wraps so there is less excess fabric.
 If you have only long wraps, still aim for one layer carries that eat up some of the length, like a Front Wrap Cross Carry (FWCC) with the passes bunched.

 - Ring slings are your summer friend!
 By their nature, ring slings have only one layer of fabric, and it is often a very breathable one, like linen or cotton.